serilog/serilog-sinks-opentelemetry/README.md

 properies by default.

-The formatter renders the log message, which is then stored as the body of the OpenTelemetry LogRecord.
+The formatter renders the log message, which is then stored as the body of the OpenTelemetry `LogRecord`.

-> :exclamation: This package works but is still new and evolving.
-All feedback
-> concerning the implementation, issues, and configuration is
-> welcome.

 ## Getting started